belal221b/AUTOSAR-PORT-driver/README.md

 # **Configuration**
 This Port Driver doesn't have a configuration tool, so the symbolic names of each Port-Pin in the microcontroller must be defined in the source code by the user.
 The user also needs to configure the Port_ConfigType structure to initialize the Port Driver with the desired pins' direction, internal resistor, initial value, mode, direction changeability, and mode changeability.

-# **Symbolic Names for Port Pins**
-Symbolic names for each port pin in the microcontroller should be provided by the user in their configuration tool.
-These names are used to identify each pin in the Port_ConfigType structure.

-# **Standard AUTOSAR Types**
-The header file includes the standard AUTOSAR types Std_ReturnType and Std_VersionInfoType.

-# **Pre-Compile Configuration Header File**
-The Port.h header file includes the pre-compile configuration header file Port_Cfg.h, which contains the configuration settings for the port driver.

-# **API Service ID Macros**
-The header file defines macros for the API service IDs for each function.

-# **DET Error Codes**
-The header file defines error codes for the DET (Development Error Tracer).

 # **Functions**
 ### **Port_Init**
 ```